How to connect reader boards to the Hub,

 You may run this board from your general 12V dc supply, but this is not recommended.

 The readers are connected to the hub using RJ45 cables - otherwise known as Ethernet Patch cables.
 These can be Cat3, Cat5 or Cat5e - it makes no difference.
 Ideally use colour coded cables, this make it much easier to trace the wires if you need to disconnect the hub or the readers.
+These cable need to be ethernet "patch" leads - do NOT use crossover leads!.

 Make sure that the RJ45 cables "click" home, this ensures good connection, and that they won't drop out!